Psychotherapy: Definition And Applications For Yourself And Your Relationship

 In contrast to this, the act of treating mental disorders through medicine belongs to the field of psychiatry and psychiatrists.
-Psychiatrists are medical doctors, whereas psychologists are not.
+Psychiatrists are medical doctors who can prescribe medication, whereas psychologists are not.
 If you have been looking for a way to define psychotherapist, this is the distinction between both professions.
 However, some individuals are licensed in both disciplines.

-Although a psychotherapist cannot prescribe medication like a psychiatrist or an ordinary doctor, this should not discourage you from considering drug therapy as well.
+Although a psychotherapist cannot prescribe medication like a psychiatrist or an ordinary doctor, they often collaborate with psychiatrists if medication is an option that would like to be explored.
 Both medicine and psychotherapy can be used side-by-side, and people have seen significant progress when both are used concurrently.